 One of local government's key responsibilities is ensuring public safety.
 Compared to most cities, Rocky River has a very low crime rate.

-It ranks best among all West Shore communities and about 3rd in Greater Cleveland.
+It ranks among the best among all West Shore communities and about 3rd in Greater Cleveland.
 Neighborhood Scout's crime index rates the city better than 91% of US cities.

-City of Rocky River 2019 Revenue & Expenses
+How Does the City of Rocky River Tax & Spend Its Resources?

 What Services Does Rocky River City Government Offer?

-Rocky River's 2019 audit report provides an overview of many of the city's operating indicators for its services.
-Over a five-year period (2015-2019), the city provided the following in an average year:
+Rocky River's 2021 audit report provides an overview of many of the city's operating indicators for its services.
+Over a six-year period (2016-2021), the city provided the following in an average year:

 Fire department had 27 building fire calls and 2400 emergency medical calls.

-Refuse department collection nearly 10,000 tons of garbage.
+Refuse department collection over 8,000 tons of garbage.